tanyabharti/Website-Layout-Implementation/README.md

 # Website-Layout-Implementation
-A Responsive Website Layout.
-Created a responsive Website Layout using flexbox for learning purpose.
+Created a static responsive Website Layout using flexbox for learning purpose.